Rosetta@home: Project significance

 Progress in protein structure prediction is evaluated in the biannual Critical Assessment of Techniques for Protein Structure Prediction (CASP) experiment, in which researchers from around the world attempt to derive a protein's structure from the protein's amino acid sequence.
 High scoring groups in this sometimes competitive experiment are considered the de facto standard-bearers for what is the state of the art in protein structure prediction.
 Rosetta, the program on which Rosetta@home is based, has been used since CASP5 in 2002.
 In the 2004 CASP6 experiment, Rosetta made history by being the first to produce a close to atomic-level resolution, ab initio protein structure prediction in its submitted model for CASP target T0281.
 Ab initio modeling is considered an especially difficult category of protein structure prediction, as it does not use information from structural homology and must rely on information from sequence homology and modeling physical interactions within the protein.
 Rosetta@home has been used in CASP since 2006, where it was among the top predictors in every category of structure prediction in CASP7.
 These high quality predictions were enabled by the computing power made available by Rosetta@home volunteers.
 Increasing computing power allows Rosetta@home to sample more regions of conformation space (the possible shapes a protein can assume), which, according to Levinthal's paradox, is predicted to increase exponentially with protein length.

-Rosetta@home is also used in protein–protein docking prediction, which determines the structure of multiple complexed proteins, or quaternary structure.
+Rosetta is also used in protein–protein docking prediction, which determines the structure of multiple complexed proteins, or quaternary structure.
 This type of protein interaction affects many cellular functions, including antigen–antibody and enzyme–inhibitor binding and cellular import and export.
 Determining these interactions is critical for drug design.
 Rosetta is used in the Critical Assessment of Prediction of Interactions (CAPRI) experiment, which evaluates the state of the protein docking field similar to how CASP gauges progress in protein structure prediction.
-The computing power made available by Rosetta@home's project volunteers has been cited as a major factor in Rosetta's performance in CAPRI, where its docking predictions have been among the most accurate and complete.
+The computing power made available by Rosetta@home's project volunteers has been cited as a major factor in Rosetta's performance in CAPRI 2007, where its docking predictions have been among the most accurate and complete.

 In early 2008, Rosetta was used to computationally design a protein with a function never before observed in nature.
 This was inspired in part by the retraction of a high-profile paper from 2004 which originally described the computational design of a protein with improved enzymatic activity relative to its natural form.
 The 2008 research paper from David Baker's group describing how the protein was made, which cited Rosetta@home for the computing resources it made available, represented an important proof of concept for this protein design method.
 This type of protein design could have future applications in drug discovery, green chemistry, and bioremediation.

+The Rosetta computer program was cited in the 2024 Scientific Background to the Nobel Prize in Chemistry.